 A rebuilding period would soon follow, the result of which, led to the acquisition of key players that would play a major role on the team for the next decade.
 This would include Joel Otto, Gary Suter, and Colin Patterson.
 They would also pick up veteran player and future Hall of Famer Lanny McDonald, whose leadership the club would rely on for years to come.
 Calgary also drafted Al McInnis to help defensively.
 He, too, played a major role on the team during his Hall of Fame career.
 Finally, star goaltender Mike Vernon provided a consistent game in net which made Calgary a force to be reckoned with in the league.
 Throughout the 1980s, Calgary and Edmonton were the teams to beat in the West.

 Captain Mark Giordano will lead this team again, flanked by rising stars Johnny Gaudreau and Sean Monahan.
 Adding to the mix is the talented Mikael Backlund.
 Young winger Matthew Tkachuk proved that his rookie season was not a fluke with a strong showing in his sophomore effort and has already eclipsed those numbers this year.
 Settling in to an NHL career, he looks to be a big part of the team’s future.
 Guarding the net this year in Calgary was two time NHL All Star Mike Smith.
-Backstopped by his solid performances in net, the Flames have a chance for a resurgence of great hockey in Calgary and the potential to break out for a deep playoff run this season under the watch of new head coach Bill Peters.
+His backup, David Rittich has seen increased playing time this season.
+Backstopped by their performances in net, the Flames have a chance for a resurgence of great hockey in Calgary and the potential to break out for a deep playoff run this season under the watch of new head coach Bill Peters.
 Adding a veteran presence is James Neal, fresh off a Stanley Cup appearance.
 He signed on for a five year deal worth $28.75 million.
 Elias Lindholm entered the fold in Calgary in the offseason and re-upped for six years in a contract worth $29.1 million to keep him with the Flames.
 So, too, did Noah Hanifin who signed on for six years and $27.9 million.